SimonLoir/SCode-Code-editor/README.md

-# SCode---Text-editor
+# SCode
-A smart code editor that works on Windows and GNU/Linux
+SCode is a smart code editor that works on Windows and GNU/Linux.
+SMath is made with Electron and could work on a mac (but I don't have any mac :-) ).